 John P. Cole, MD, a pioneer in the modern field of hair transplant surgery, heads Cole Instruments.
-His team of engineers with specific roles is dedicated to improving hair transplant instruments, hair restoration surgery, and surgical instruments.
-Tesfaye Gutema is the managing engineer on staff.
-His staff includes mechanical engineers, electrical engineers, and biomedical engineers and a chemical engineer.
-Cole Instruments is devoted to the production of the highest quality instruments available on the market.At any given time, Cole Instruments is developing a number of products simultaneously.
+His team of engineers, each with specialized roles, dedicate themselves to improving hair transplant instruments, hair restoration surgery, and surgical instruments.
+Our managing engineer is Tesfaye Gutema and his staff includes mechanical engineers, electrical engineers, biomedical engineers, and a chemical engineer.
+Each are absolutely essential to improve to ensure physicians receive the very best devices.
+All our team members devote themselves to the producing the highest quality instruments available on the market.
+We will continue to research solutions and release them as they prove viable.

-Many physicians around the globe use the surgical tools produced by Cole Instruments.
-The surgical hair punches produced by Cole Instruments are the finest FUE punches in the world.
-They feature a razor sharp edge, thin wall, and a recessed internal diameter to reduce tissue torsion.
-Cole Instruments also developed the finest contoured surface hair transplant punch.
-This punch reduces the surface area in contact with the skin at any given moment.This reduces friction and improves cutting.
-As with all Cole instrument punches, this punch has a razor sharp cutting edge along with a thin wall to reduce friction and a recessed internal diameter to reduce tissue torsion.
+Cole Instruments also continues developing the finest available contoured surface hair transplant punch.
+This punch reduces the surface area in contact with the skin at any given moment, decreasing friction and improving cuts.
+As with all Cole Instruments punches, this punch has a razor sharp cutting edge along with a thin wall to reduce friction and a recessed internal diameter to reduce tissue torsion.

 Advances in Automated Instrumentation